the78mole/km271-wifi/DOC/Getting_Started.md

 The Buderus control unit's display should now show a new entry `ABGAS` or `EXHAUST`.
 If not, use the rotary knob to navigate.
 If an exhaust temperature sensor is connected, its current temperature will be shown.
 If not, it will display `---` – which is perfectly fine.

-Now take your smartphone or PC and look for the Wi-Fi network `Fallback Hotspot` (for ESPhome) or `ESP-Buderus-KM271` (for dewennis firmware).
+Now take your smartphone or PC and look for the Wi-Fi network `Fallback Hotspot` (for ESPhome, passphrase: `Z8zfajgxVvNw`) or `ESP-Buderus-KM271` (for dewennis firmware).
 On Android, the device may ask after 10–20 seconds whether you want to stay connected (since there’s no internet) – confirm with `Yes`.
 Then open your browser and visit http://192.168.4.1.
 Sometimes it takes a few minutes to establish the connection or load the page (probably a bug in ESPhome).
 Up to this point, the steps are the same for dewennis firmware – it's usually just a bit faster.
 Continue with the appropriate chapter for your firmware.

 ### ESPhome Configuration